thacherT1D/new-angular-curriculum/30 - Organizing Code/90 - Assessment: Reddit Clone Services.md

 - Take your Reddit clone
 - Refactor it such that:
-  - There are at least 3 services
+  - At least 3 components use `templateUrl` instead of `template`
-  - There are at least 5 components, with at least 2 of them nested inside others
+  - There are at least 2 Services (posts and comments)
-  - There are no `$http` calls directly in controllers (must be in services)
+    - and there are no `$http` calls in components
+  - You must have the following components:
+    - The "edit post form" and the "new post form" must be the same component
+    - Each post on the homepage must be a component
+    - The comments section of each post must be its own component

 ### !challenge